 Pins, clips and staples: damaging fasteners in archive collections

 Pins, clips and staples: damaging fasteners in archive collectionsDocument fasteners have an important and often overlooked role in archives; they secure loose sheets and documents into groups to maintain order, structure and relationship in a collection.
 Yet many fastenings can corrode, stain, distort and tear the material, and therefore should be removed and replaced with a suitable, alternative system.
 This will also reduce the risk of further damage when items are accessed for research and reprography.
-Our conservation team offers valuable advice on removing fasteners to minimise damage, and recommends alternative ways of securing your valuable documents.
+Our conservator offers valuable advice on removing fasteners to minimise damage, and recommends alternative ways of securing your valuable documents.

 Removing straight pins